] Office of Human Resources - Montgomery County Public Schools

 WORKING TITLE: Media Assistant GRADE: 12 MONTHS: 10

-SUMMARY DESCRIPTION OF CLASSIFICATION: Under the general supervision of the media specialist, the media assistant, a member of the media center team, provides students and staff with information about and instructional assistance in the use of current research technology, Internet, on-line services, CD-ROM, and traditional library materials and manages the school-wide library media computerized patron and material records systems.
-The media assistant performs the daily routine operations of the media center; is knowledgeable of instructional audio-visual equipment, and participates in a wide variety of school media center activities.
-Media assistants may give work direction to student aides and parent volunteers and help in the orientation and training of new media assistants.
-Work involves performing media center duties and requires considerable technical skill, the ability to learn independently, when necessary, new software in the media center hubs, and the ability to communicate this knowledge to students and staff.
+SUMMARY DESCRIPTION; PHYSICAL DEMANDS; AND SPECIAL REQUIREMENTS: SUMMARY DESCRIPTION OF CLASSIFICATION: Under general direction of the principal and in collaboration with the media specialist, the media assistant, a member of the media center team, supports and promotes the vision and mission of School Library Media Programs.
+In doing this, the media assistant is a key member of the team which creates a warm and welcoming environment in the media center for all students, staff and the entire school community.
+In addition, media assistants work directly with students on a regular basis by aiding with instruction pertaining to information literacy skills, research skills, accessing online services and/or access to library resources.
+The media assistant helps manage the school-wide library media catalog and performs the daily routine operations of the media center.
+Media assistants may give work direction to student aides and parent volunteers and help in the orientation and training of new media assistants when applicable.
+Work involves performing media center duties and requires technological aptitude that includes the ability to learn current technology independently, and the ability to communicate this knowledge to students and staff.
 Employees in the class are required to learn media center procedures, to be detail-oriented, and to assume responsibility for the routine operations of the media center.
+PHYSICAL DEMANDS: Ability to lift and move books, audiovisual equipment, and other equipment and or objects weighing 25-30 lbs.
+Physical demands include stooping, bending, and standing for extended periods of time.
+Position requires occasional operation of keyboard devices for extended periods of time.
+SPECIAL REQUIREMENTS: None

 MINIMUM QUALIFICATION STANDARDS

-KNOWLEDGE, SKILLS, AND ABILITIES: Demonstrated knowledge of a wide variety of computer research tools including the Internet, on-line resources, and CD-ROMs.
+KNOWLEDGE SKILLS ABILITIES: KNOWLEDGE, SKILLS, AND ABILITIES: Possesses strong interpersonal skills suited for customer service, demonstrates effective communication abilities and embraces a growth mindset when it comes to serving students and for the skills required to be proficient at job.
+Demonstrates ability to be flexible, be a team player in a dynamic environment and continually adapt to meet the needs of students and the school community.
+Demonstrates willingness to learn about current literature, library organization, and the library collection.
+Demonstrates ability to locate print or digital information as needed.
 Ability to adapt to new technologies.
 Ability to become proficient with computer applications (word processing, databases, spreadsheets, graphic presentation programs, e-mail, and on-line ordering) and the ability to impart this knowledge to students and staff effectively.
 Ability to operate and provide problem-solving for a variety of computers, printers, copiers, and audiovisual equipment or the ability to acquire such skills.
-Knowledge of library media center procedures, methods, terminology, routines and techniques.
+Knowledge of or the ability to quickly learn library media center procedures and techniques.
 Ability to handle and prioritize multiple tasks in an environment of frequent interruptions.
-Ability to assist staff and students in locating appropriate materials.
-Knowledge of off-air recording and copyright guidelines.
-Excellent human relations and communication skills.
-Proficiency with word processing, spreadsheets, and databases, and familiarity with Internet search strategies.
-Knowledge of and the ability to meet the seven core competencies of the Supporting Services Professional Growth System (SSPGS).
+Knowledge of or the ability to quickly learn and to meet the seven core competencies of the Supporting Services Professional Growth System (SSPGS).

 OVERTIME ELIGIBLE: Yes